mgrip/startd/README.md

 ## Getting started

 _note: startd uses webpack+babel to compile your app.
-If your project doesn't already have a .babelrc file, you'll need to create one. check out the [docs](https://babeljs.io/docs/usage/babelrc/), or our example_
+By default it will use the [react babel preset](https://babeljs.io/docs/plugins/preset-react/), but if you want to add other transpile options you can create a .babelrc file in your app directory_

 ### yarn